Nganù: Plot

-Nganu is a troubled farmer living in a remote village in Cameroon with his wife, Meukeuna, and their son, Kum.
-Nganu is plagued by his violent past, and frequently abuses his wife and son, blaming them for his own misfortunes.
-He is tormented by memories of his abusive father and the suffering endured by his mother during his childhood.
+Nganu a troubled farmer living in a remote village in Cameroon with his wife, Meukeuna, and their son, Kum.
+He is plagued by his violent past, and frequently abuses his wife and son, blaming them for his own misfortunes.
+Tormented by memories of his abusive father and the suffering endured by his mother during his childhood.

 Nganu's behavior worsens when he discovers that Meukeuna is pregnant, leading him to accuse her of infidelity.
 His suspicion that Kum is not his biological son fuels his hostility towards the boy.
 Concerned neighbors suggest that Nganu join the army, hoping it will provide him with a sense of purpose and help him manage his anger.
 Reluctantly, Nganu enlists and is introduced to Captain Bello, a strict but fair officer who recognizes his potential.
 In the military, Nganu forms bonds with fellow soldiers like Nabil and Ko-C, who share their personal stories and experiences with him.

 These interactions lead Nganu to gradually respect and trust his comrades, showing signs of personal growth and remorse for his past actions.
 However, the violence and atrocities he witnesses in the army reignite his old traumas, exacerbating his aggression.
 When he learns of his wife's childbirth, his obsession with their paternity and fidelity intensifies.

 Nganu deserts the army and returns to his village, armed and unstable.
 He confronts Meukeuna and Kum, demanding the truth about their paternity and threatening to kill them if they lie.
 The confrontation culminates in a dramatic showdown that determines the fate of Nganu and his family.